Chart Color Schemes

 Seaford Meadows is characterized by a predominantly suburban housing profile, with a higher proportion of rental properties than the broader region

-The dwelling structure in Seaford Meadows, as per the latest Census, consisted of 88.4% houses and 11.6% other dwellings (semi-detached, apartments, 'other' dwellings).
+The latest Census evaluation found that Seaford Meadows comprised 88.4% houses and 11.6% other dwellings (including semi-detached, apartments, 'other' dwellings).
 In comparison, Adelaide metro had 75.2% houses and 24.9% other dwellings.
-Home ownership in Seaford Meadows was at 12.8%, with the rest of dwellings either mortgaged (49.0%) or rented (38.2%).
-The median monthly mortgage repayment in the area was $1,610, higher than Adelaide metro's average of $1,562.
-The median weekly rent figure was $360, compared to Adelaide metro's $320.
-Nationally, Seaford Meadows' mortgage repayments were lower than the Australian average of $1,863, while rents were less than the national figure of $375.
+Home ownership in Seaford Meadows was at 12.8%, with mortgaged dwellings at 49.0% and rented ones at 38.2%.
+The median monthly mortgage repayment was $1,610, above Adelaide metro's average of $1,562.
+The median weekly rent figure in Seaford Meadows was $360, compared to Adelaide metro's $320.
+Nationally, Seaford Meadows's mortgage repayments were lower at $1,610 than the Australian average of $1,863, while rents were also lower at $360 compared to the national figure of $375.

 Frequently Asked Questions - Housing